webhookrelay/home-assistant/README.md

 * You don't have a static IP address
 * Server that is hosting your home automation system is changing IP, location

-## Quick Start - TLS pass-through tunnel with DuckDNS domain & cert
+## Quick Start - TLS pass-through tunnel

 Before starting the add-on: